-5.3 Excluded Scorers (Discards)
+5.3 Excluded Scores (Discards)

 Excluded scores (discards).
-When the total score is calculated for each boat, her worst scores will be excluded as follows:
+When the total score is calculated for each boat, including determination of Club Championship series placings, her worst scores will be excluded as follows:

 - a.
 After 4 races have been completed, 1 discard; - b.
 After 8 races have been completed, 2 discards; and - c.
-After 16 races have been completed, 3 discards, and so on for every further 8 races completed.
+After 16 races have been completed, 3 discards and so on for every further 8 races completed.